Living Standard — Last Updated 13 May 2026

 |---|---|

 local attributes | All custom data attributes are allowed.
-No custom data attributes may be listed in any allow-list, as that would mean a duplicate entry. |
+No custom data attributes can be listed in any allow-list, as that would mean a duplicate entry. |

 local removeAttributes | A custom data attribute is allowed, unless it's listed in the local remove-list.
-No custom data attribute may be listed in the global allow-list, as that would mean a duplicate entry. |
+No custom data attribute can be listed in the global allow-list, as that would mean a duplicate entry. |

 Putting these rules in words: